What needs planning permission

 Most kinds of development may need formal approval, such as:

-• carrying out engineering or excavation works
+• engineering works: performing engineering or excavation activities

-View current regulations on changes of use and non-domestic Permitted Development Rights:
+View current regulations on changes of use and non-domestic Permitted Development Rights: Testing changes

 To confirm that your proposals do not require planning permission, we will require a certificate of Lawfulness of a Proposed Use or Development